riskiilyas/Project-MCP-Server/README.md

 ## How to Use It

 1. **Set your project once**: Tell Claude where your project is located
-2. **Let Claude explore**: It can see your entire structure and read whatever files it needs
+2. **Let Claude analyze instantly**: New smart methods give Claude immediate project understanding
-3. **Get better help**: Claude understands your full codebase context instead of just snippets
+3. **Get targeted help**: Claude focuses on the right files and understands your tech stack
-4. **You implement changes**: Claude gives suggestions, you make the actual changes
+4. **You implement changes**: Claude gives precise suggestions based on full context

 ## Installation